HBCSD Corruption

 6. The Community Center complies with the American Disabilities Act.
 In 2013 the City upgraded all existing ramps to meet ADA standards, and provided wheel chair spaces and companion seats and ADA accessible counters.
 The City upgraded Community Center bathrooms in 2006 and 2013.
 The City received a $63,054 grant to make ADA improvements to the Civic Center, Community Center and Clark Building in December 2013.

-7. Title 5 Regulations are STANDARDS not requirements.
+7. Title 5 Regulations apply to new construction and are STANDARDS not requirements, for existing, temporary student facilities.

-10. Pier Avenue School Community Center is a designated historic property, but that designation should have nothing to do with district usage.
+10. Although Pier Avenue School Community Center is a designated historic property, that designation would have nothing to do with district usage.
 Pier Avenue School is and was a HBCSD school – just like Valley School, View School and North School.
+Many in-use schools in California are designated historic properties.

 Email from Debi Howell-Ardila to the May 31, 2016 Joint City and School District meeting.
 Debi Howell-Ardila is Senior Architectural Historian/Historic Preservation Specialist with SWCA Environmental Consultants and vice chair of the Cultural Heritage Commission (CHC) of South Pasadena.